rokuality/rokuality-python/README.md

 Text Based Locators `By().text("text to search for")`
 1. Check that your string isn't too complicated, i.e. a locator of `By().text("hello world")` is much more likely to be found than a locator of `By().text("he!!O W@rLd!#!")`.
 Also, single world locators are better than multiple world locators but we continue to work on the server back end to improve the reliability.
-2. As mentioned previously, Tesseract is the default OCR engine but if you're finding that the results aren't as reliable as you'd like, consider using [Google Vision](#using-google-vision-ocr) as an alternative.
-3. You can access the entire decoded device screen text by `driver.screen().get_text_as_string()`.
+2. You can access the entire decoded device screen text by `driver.screen().get_text_as_string()`.
 If your locator is present in the string but not found during test, please log a bug on the [issues](https://github.com/rokuality/rokuality-java/issues) page and we'll investigate.
-4. By default the OCR evaluations happen against the entire device screen but sometimes it's better to narrow the scope of the find to a smaller region of the screen to get better results.
+3. By default the OCR evaluations happen against the entire device screen but sometimes it's better to narrow the scope of the find to a smaller region of the screen to get better results.
 This can be done with `driver.finder().find_element_sub_screen(by, 100, 500, 300, 200)` which will limit the scope of the find to that subset of the screen and likely return better results.

 #### Server timeouts and orphaned sessions:
 At the end of every driver session, you should close the driver and cleanup all session data by calling the stop method: